 Fartlek training, or speed play as it’s also called, is an awesome cardio technique that has you utilize various speeds to help you accomplish your goals.
-This type of tempo manipulation has a wide array of benefits: From increased training diversity to increased maximum oxygen uptake for performance.
+This type of tempo manipulation has a wide array of benefits: From increased training diversity to improving your heart health and cholesterol.

 Most people interested in a fartlek training plan are usually preparing for an individual sport or just trying to get in better shape.
 In this article, the discussion will be on just how a fartlek training plan can help you to achieve just this.